Tina19961211/EEG-Brainwave-Analysis/README.md

 ### 🟡 **Obsessive-Compulsive Disorder (OCD)**
 **What it includes:** Intrusive thoughts, compulsive behaviors
 **Brain pattern:** Often shows overactive error-detection circuits
-**Why it matters:** Not about being "neat or organized"—it's genuinely distressing
+**Why it matters:** Not about being "neat or organized", it's genuinely distressing

 ### ⚫ **Schizophrenia Spectrum**
 **What it includes:** Schizophrenia, psychotic symptoms